alteracctive/emotion-gesture-tracker/README.md

 # Emotion & Gesture Tracker

 This project uses your webcam to detect facial emotions and specific hand gestures in real-time.
-It displays the detected emotion on the camera feed and also shows a corresponding image or text placeholder in a separate window.
+It displays the detected emotion on the camera feed (optionally) and also shows a corresponding image or text placeholder in a separate window.

 ## How to Run

 This project is designed to be run on a **Windows** machine with **Python 3.10** installed and added to your system's PATH.

-1.  **Clone or Download:** Get all the project files (including `.py` scripts, `.bat` file, `.task` models, and the `pictures` folder) into a single directory.
+1.  **Clone or Download:** Get all the project files (including `.py` scripts, `run.bat` file, `.task` models, `requirements.txt`, and the `pictures` folder) into a single directory.
 2.  **Run the script:** Simply **double-click the `run.bat` file**.

 That's it!
 The batch script will automatically: